 When you get your baby ducks, get at least two.
 Ducks need a friend, or they get lonely.
 We once had all our ducks die except one.
 He would sit by the chicken coop run where all the chickens were hanging out.
 We soon got new friends for him, but he was depressed and lonely; it was apparent.

-A note on heaters: We don’t use lamps because of the fire risk.
+We don’t use lamps because of the fire risk.
 We like the radiate heater I linked above because it is more natural to a mother’s heat.
-Pay attention to your ducks… if they are always far away from the heater, it’s too hot.
+Pay attention to your ducks.
+If they are always far from the heater, it’s too hot.
 If they are up against it and lying next to each other, that’s perfect.
 I never had an issue with our ducks or chicks being cold with this radiate heater.

 Have fun with your ducklings and enjoy them while they are tiny.
 They grow REALLY fast.
 They grow faster than chickens.
 So remember that when you set up their brooder.